 Once again, the starting book is one I haven’t read, though unlike last month’s, I have heard of the author.
 The book is American author Curtis Sittenfeld’s Rodham.
 According to GoodReads it “imagines a deeply compelling what-might-have-been: What if Hillary Rodham hadn’t married Bill Clinton?”
 However, this is not where I’m going to go.

-I said that I have heard of Curtis Sittenfeld, and the reason is because of her involvement in The Austen Project, her contribution being Eligible, a retelling of Jane Austen’s Pride and prejudice.
-My first link is from this to another retelling of Pride and prejudice, Jo Baker’s Longbourn (my review).
+I said that I have heard of Curtis Sittenfeld, and the reason is because of her involvement in

 Two main characters in The infinities can be described as infinite, meaning, in part, that they are immortal – the gods Hermes and Zeus.
 Gods aren’t the only things that are immortal.
-Cells can be too, as I learnt in Rebecca Skloot’s fascinating, heartrending, The immortal life of Henrietta Lacks (my review).
+Cells can be too, as I learnt in Rebecca Skloot’s fascinating, heartrending, The immortal life of Henrietta Lacks (

 The story of African-American Henrietta Lacks’ cells should be a good one.
 After all, her cells have gone on to produce some significant medical advances.
 However, the way the cells were taken and used is a story of both ingrained medical arrogance and ongoing racism whereby the human behind these cells and her family were continually ignored and discounted.
-A closer-to-home book about the experience of racism is Maxine Beneba Clarke’s The hate race (my review).
+A closer-to-home book about the experience of racism is Maxine Beneba Clarke’s The hate race (

 August’s starting book is yet another I haven’t read.
 Indeed, not only have I not read it, I’ve never heard of it or its author, which is not surprising because, as far as I can tell, it’s a sort of critique of how capitalist forces are driving us all more and more to perform, produce, to be forever doing something, or, as one GoodReads reviewer wrote, on “on how the attention economy and hustle culture is affecting our lives”.
 The book is Jennifer Odell’s How to do nothing: Resisting the attention economy.